QTNM/Electron-Tracking/examples/Cd109source/README.md

 source /cvmfs/sft.cern.ch/lcg/views/LCG_105/x86_64-centos7-gcc12-opt/setup.sh

 which sets up Geant4 11.2 and GCC13(12) on a CentOS9(7) background.
-ROOT 6.30 will also be available.
+ROOT 6.30 will also
+be available, as is cmake 3.26.
 Just create a 'build' directory, then

 cd build; cmake ..; make